mantidproject/mantid/Code/Mantid/docs/source/algorithms/SaveNXTomo-v1.rst

 -----------

 Save one or more workspaces (of type :ref:`Workspace2D <Workspace2D>`) into a NeXus NXtomo file (NeXus application definition format).
+When the input workspace given is a :ref:`Workspace2D <Workspace2D>`, that single workspace is written to the output NXTomo file.
+When the input workspace is a :ref:`WorkspaceGroup <WorkspaceGroup>` (as LoadFITS produces), all the :ref:`Workspace2D <Workspace2D>` workspaces included in the group will be written to the output file.

 This algorithm has been designed to save workspaces such as those containing data from FITS images that the algorithm :ref:`algm-LoadFITS` produces.
-Different workspaces may not be saved properly (it may not make sense to save them into NXTomo files) or may produce errors in this algorithm.
-When the input workspace given is a :ref:`Workspace2D <Workspace2D>`, that single workspace is written to the output NXTomo file.
-When the input workspace is a :ref:`WorkspaceGropu <WorkspaceGroup>` (as LoadFITS produces), all the :ref:`Workspace2D <Workspace2D>` workspaces included in the group will be written to the output file.
+Workspaces with a different structure and/or without the logs included in FITS image workspaces may not be saved properly (it may not make sense to save them into NXTomo files) or may produce errors in this algorithm.

 Depending on the value given to the property *OverwriteFile* it will create a new NXTomo file and add into it the data from the input